microsoft/aitour26-BRK442-github-copilot-as-an-ai-agent-in-the-developer-workflow/session-delivery-resources/00-setup/demo-setup.md

 ### Demo 2: PR Review Process
 **Setup Requirements:**
 - [ ] Open a local Codespace of this repository in VS Code
-- [ ] Ensure the PR created by the Coding Agent from Demo 1 exists (check with the GitHub extension Pull Request panel)
+- [ ] Ensure the PR created by the Cloud Agent from Demo 1 exists (check with the GitHub extension Pull Request panel)
 - [ ] GitHub Pull Request extension properly authenticated
 - [ ] Test the PR review workflow beforehand, but **DO NOT** submit a review before the demo
 - [Demo notes](../02-cloud-agent-pr-review/cloud-agent-pr-review.md)